dheeraj2112/ETL_INFA_IICS_Snowflake_Project/README.md

 4) ETL Code using IICS

 **Pre-requisite: Valid IICS account and an agent with DIS service should be up and running.
 Once this is already in place then re-configure/re-point the connections (DB, Flat File and APIs etc) to your enviroment accordingly.
-Once these are setup properly then import the ETL code from repo to IICS Org**
+Once these are setup properly then import the ETL code from repo to IICS Org.**

 The ETL Code can be found in the repo.  https://github.com/dheeraj2112/INFA_IICS_Snowflake_Project/blob/a69bf3a16396e40a7a6fa0aedafebf485ddfecd8/Enterprise%20Data%20Warehouse%20Export%204_Octtober_2024.zip